warpstreamlabs/warpstream-byoc-demo/README.md

     - `aws sts assume-role --role-arn $role_arn --role-session-name warpstream-byoc-demo`
     - `kubectl set env deployment/warpstream-agent AWS_ACCESS_KEY_ID=$access_key_id AWS_SECRET_ACCESS_KEY=$secret_access_key AWS_SESSION_TOKEN=$session_token`

-[!WARNING]
-For simplicity we’re using insecure environment variables to pass sensitive values.
+**For simplicity, we’re using insecure environment variables to pass sensitive values.
 In production we would use a secrets manager.
 Or better yet, we would associate the IAM role to a Kubernetes service account.
-(See [Kubernetes docs][] and [AWS docs][].)
+(See [Kubernetes docs][] and [AWS docs][].)**

 5. Give the WarpStream agent pods time to back off from the authorization errors and then check their logs again.
 Their status should be Running and their logs should no longer contain errors.
 If so, you have successfully deployed the WarpStream agent.